vsrinivas/fuchsia/docs/ipc-design/mbmq-model.md

     that is, send the MBO as a request message, but close the MBO handle and ignore any replies.

+*   Automatic replies: An MBO receives an automatic reply message if it was sent as a request but there is no way a callee could send a reply.
+There are two cases for this:

-*   CMH: If a CMH is closed while it holds a reference to an MBO, the system will send an automatic reply on the MBO: It will replace the MBO's contents with a default reply message and send the MBO as a reply (as if `zx_cmh_send_reply()` was called).
+    *   Closed CMH: If a CMH is closed while it holds a reference to an MBO, the system will send an automatic reply on the MBO.

-    This means that if a callee process crashes in the middle of processing a request from a caller, the caller will not be left waiting for a reply message indefinitely.
+        The system will replace the MBO's contents with a default reply message and send the MBO as a reply (as if `zx_cmh_send_reply()` was called).

-*   MsgQueue: If all the handles to a MsgQueue are closed while its queue contains MBOs in the state `enqueued_as_request`, the system will send automatic replies on these MBOs (as described above for closing CMHs).
+    *   Closed MsgQueue: If all the handles to a MsgQueue are closed while its queue contains MBOs in the state `enqueued_as_request`, or if MBOs are enqueued onto the MsgQueue after all handles to the MsgQueue were closed, then the system will send automatic replies on those MBOs.
 This does not apply to MBOs in the state `enqueued_as_reply` because these are already replies.

-    Similarly, a channel might be set to redirect to a MsgQueue that later becomes unreadable when all the handles to that MsgQueue are closed.
-In this case, any MBOs sent to that channel will receive automatic replies.
+    This means that if a callee process crashes in the middle of processing a request from a caller, or before unqueuing the request, the caller will not be left waiting for a reply message indefinitely.

 ## State for each object type